psychemedia/storytelling-notes/_macpherson_to_do.md

 MACPHERSON'S RANT.

-I'VE spent my time in rioting,
+I've spent my time in rioting,

 Debauch'd my health and strength;

 I've pillaged, plunder'd, murdered,
 But now, alas, at length,

 I'm brought to punishment direct;
 Pale death draws near to me;

 debased by the exploits of a free-booter, it is certain, no act of cruelty, no robbery of the widow, the fatherless, or distressed, and no murder, were ever perpetrated under his command.
 He often gave the spoils of the rich to relieve the poor; and all his tribe were restrained from many atrocities of rapine by the awe of his mighty arm.
 Indeed, it is said that a dispute with an aspiring and savage man of his tribe, who wished to rob a gentleman's house while his wife and two children lay on the bier for interment, was the cause of his being betrayed to the vengeance of the law.
 The Magistrates of Aberdeen were exasperated at Macphersqn's escape, and bribed a girl in that city to allure and deliver him into their hands.
 There is a platform before the jail, at the top of a stair, and a door below.
 When Macpherson's capture was made known to his comrades by the frantic girl, who had been so credulous as to believe the magistrates only wanted to hear the wonderful performer on the violin, his cousin, Donald Macpherson, a gentleman of Herculean powers, did not disdain to come from Badenoch, and to join a gipsy, Peter Brown, in liberating the prisoner.
 On a market-day they brought several assistants; and swift horses were stationed at a convenient distance.
 Donald Macpherson and Peter Brown forced the jail; and while Peter Brown went to help the heavily-fettered.
 James Macpherson in moving away, Donald Macpherson guarded the jail-door with a drawn sword.
 Many persons assembled at the market had experienced James Macpherson's humanity, or had shared his bounty; and they crowded round the jail as in mere curiosity, but, in fact, to obstruct the civil authorities in their attempts to prevent a rescue.
 A butcher, however, was resolved to detain Macpherson, expecting a large recompense from the magistrates: he sprung up the stairs, and leaped from the platform upon Donald Macpherson, whom he dashed to the ground by the force and weight of his body.
 Donald Macpherson soon recovered, to make a desperate resistance; and the combatants tore off each other's clothes.
 The butcher got a glimpse of his dog upon the platform, and called him to his aid: but Macpherson, with admirable presence of mind, snatched up his own plaid, which lay near, and threw it over the butcher, thus misleading the instinct of his canine adversary.
 The dog darted with fury upon the plaid, and terribly lacerated his master's thigh.
 In the meantime, James Maepherson had been carried out by Peter Brown, and was soon joined by Donald Macpherson, who was quickly covered by some friendly spectator with a hat and great-coat.
 The magistrates ordered webs from the shops to be drawn across the Gallowgate; but Donald Macpherson cut them asunder with his sword, and James, the late prisoner, got off on horseback.
 He was, some time after, betrayed by a man of his own tribe; and was the last person executed at Banff, previous to the abolition of hereditable jurisdiction.
 He was an admirable performer on the violin; and his talent for composition is still evidenced by Macpherson's Rant, and Macpherson's Pibroch.
 He performed these tunes at the foot of the fatal tree; and then asked if he had any friend in the crowd to whom a last gift of his instrument would be acceptable.
 No man had hardihood to claim friendship with a delinquent, in whose crimes the acknowledgment might implicate an avowed acquaintance.
 As no friend came forward, Macpherson said, the companion of so many gloomy hours should perish with him; and, breaking the violin over his knee, he threw away the fragments.
 Donald Macpherson picked up the neck of the violin, which to this day is preserved, as a valuable memento, by the family of Cluny, chieftain of the Macphersons."